 I need a tool that automatically audits my app's color contrast against WCAG AAA standards

-Automatic App Color Contrast Auditing for WCAG AAA Compliance
+Automating App Color Contrast Audits for WCAG AAA Compliance

 Introduction